watzon/digitalgarden/src/site/notes/Bookmarks and Highlights/Collections/Programming/Progressive JPEG images What Is It and How It Can Improve Website Performance.md

 &gt;
 &gt;
 &gt;&lt;img decoding=&quot;async&quot; width=&quot;582&quot; height=&quot;228&quot; src=&quot;/tutorials/wp-content/uploads/sites/2/2016/11/progressive-jpeg-load.webp&quot; alt=&quot;Progressive JPEG loading process&quot; class=&quot;wp-image-22324&quot; srcset=&quot;https://www.hostinger.com/tutorials/wp-content/uploads/sites/2/2016/11/progressive-jpeg-load.webp 582w,https://www.hostinger.com/tutorials/wp-content/uploads/sites/2/2016/11/progressive-jpeg-load-150x59.webp 150w,https://www.hostinger.com/tutorials/wp-content/uploads/sites/2/2016/11/progressive-jpeg-load-300x118.webp 300w&quot; sizes=&quot;(max-width: 582px) 100vw, 582px&quot; /&gt;

+> [!quote]+ Updated on Mon Jan 08 2024 13:02:35 GMT-0700
+>
+> Baseline JPEG and progressive JPEG differs in the way it compresses and displays images — especially if you have a slow internet connection
+&gt;
+&gt;
+&gt;
+&gt;The standard JPEG format loads images one line at a time, from top to bottom, and each line is already pixel perfect.
+Hence, it can take a while for the picture to load fully.

+> [!quote]+ Updated on Mon Jan 08 2024 13:02:35 GMT-0700
+>
+> As for progressive JPEG, the image appears all at once as a whole, but it’ll be blurry and pixelated a first.
+Gradually, you will see a clear and fully loaded image.